Prepare for the test with help from experts in the field

 Higher marks in the section of legal aptitude in CLAT.

 A computerized draw of lots.

 Test Score Validity

-Forty five percent (45%) marks in case of candidates belonging to Unreserved/OBC/Specially Abled Persons (SAP) and other categories, and
+Forty five percent (45%) marks or its equivalent grade in case of candidates belonging to General/OBC/PWD/NRI/PIO/OCIcategories

-Forty Percent (40%) marks in case of candidates belonging to Scheduled Caste/Scheduled Tribe (SC/ST) categories.
+Forty Percent (40%) marks or equivalent in case of candidates belonging to SC/ST categories.

-Candidates who are appearing in the qualifying examination in March/April are also eligible to appear in CLAT online examination.
+Candidates who are appearing in the qualifying examination in March/April, 2019 are also eligible to appear in CLAT-2019 examination.
 However, they shall be required to produce an evidence of their passing the qualifying examination at the time of admission, failing which they shall lose their right to be considered for admission.